rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/log4shell_scanner.md

 applications.

 ### LEAK_PARAMS
-Additional parameters to leak, seperated by the `^` character.
+Additional parameters to leak, separated by the `^` character.
 For example the following would leak the USER and PATH environment variables: `${env:USER}^${env:PATH}`.
 See the [Log4j Lookups][log4j-lookups] wiki page for more information on available parameters.